ArtSabintsev/CommanderSpellbook/README.md

 # Commander Spellbook

 ## Background
-The Commander Spellbook website was created to catalog and centralize all reasonable [Magic: the Gathering combos](https://magic.wizards.com/en) for singleton formats.
-For this reason, the [Official Commander Banlist](https://mtgcommander.net/index.php/banned-list/) is ignored.
+The Commander Spellbook project exists to catalog all reasonable Commander/EDH combos and to make them easily available across all modern digital platforms.

 The idea to catalog combos started off as a [Discord Server](https://discord.gg/DkAyVJG) in February 2020.
 Once the Discord reached ~5000 members and ~1000 combos in May 2020, I began working on a website.